SAKryukov/isomorphic-midi-keyboard/article/article.md

 So, coming back to ♭si (♭B) as 7th degree...
 Let's summarize.
 In C [major scale](https://en.wikipedia.org/wiki/Major_scale), 7th degree is si (B).
 The other natural-mode scale where all notes are the same except for B altered down to ♭B is the only one, [Mixolydian](https://en.wikipedia.org/wiki/Mode_%28music%29#Mixolydian_.28V.29).
 And finally, another place where the note ♭si (not si) is considered as 7th degree in C key is the modern alphanumeric notation for chords.
 Even though when the chord is considered as major seventh in C key, in contrast to C major scale, the 7th is ♭si (not si).

 Pretty simple observations reveal how the modern classification of chords is built.
-It can be represented as a sequence of following steps:{id=special.chord.steps}
+It can be represented as a sequence of following steps:{id=special-chord-steps}

 - Take the sequence of notes corresponding to mixolydian mode.
 For simplicity, let's consider C key, then it will be C-D-E-F-G-A-♭B.
 - Take every third node, starting from the triad: 1-3-5.
 In C, it gives us C-E-G, major triad.